lyarenei/jellyfin-plugin-listenbrainz/doc/how-it-works.md

 For reference, a library of approximately 4000 tracks takes around 70 minutes to complete.
 This is then multiplied by number of users which have favorite syncing enabled (assuming all users have access to all tracks on the server).

+## Syncing playlists

+Every week, on Monday, ListenBrainz automatically generates several playlists for all users.
+If the user has enabled playlists sync in settings, the plugin automatically recreates these playlists in Jellyfin.
+By default, only playlists " from the past" are recreated (weekly jams and top discoveries).
+Syncing all playlists can be enabled in the plugin settings.

+This feature **requires** a `recording MBID` in the song/audio metadata for sucessfully identifying and assinging a song to a playlist.
+There is no fallback to `MusicBrainz` API like other features have.
+If the playlist would end up empty (no song is recognized in the Jellyfin library), it will not be created.

+A sync is triggered automatically every Monday.
+However, the time of the day is randomized on every server start, to spread out the load on ListenBrainz servers.
+If necessary, the sync task can be also run manually at any time from the Jellyfin administration UI.

+If there is an already existing playlist with the same name, it will be automatically deleted and recreated.
+The playlists created by the plugin will always have a `[LB]` prefix followed by the playlist name.
+If, for some reason, you want to preserve a playlist, simply rename it in Jellyfin and the playlist will be ignored by the plugin.